paulaweir/frontend/docs/01-start-here/08-incidents.md

 with the app itself that point to a software problem.

 Check whether REAL traffic is increasing to the app.
-As discussed above, Fastly itself will send more requests when apps start to return errors.
-You can use the [Fastly Dashboard](https://manage.fastly.com/) along with the CloudWatch dashboard for the app in question to try to find this out.
+As discussed above, Fastly itself will send more requests when apps start to return a non-200 response.
+You can use the[Fastly Dashboard](https://manage.fastly.com/) along with the CloudWatch dashboard for the app in question to try to find out if you are experiencing more real user traffic vs extra 'synthetic' traffic from Fastly.

 Check the number of EC2 instances for the affected apps, and what state they are in.
 You can see this from the [CloudWatch overview board](https://eu-west-1.console.aws.amazon.com/cloudwatch/home?region=eu-west-1#dashboards:name=xOverview) which has a chart for number of healthy/unhealthy